Table of Contents:

 Avoid rapid acceleration and heavy braking.

-Maintain a consistent speed.
+Maintain a steady speed.

 Use regenerative braking to recapture energy when slowing down.